-Over the last few years, a diet that Homer Simpson would dream and drool over has become increasingly popular.
+Over the last few years, a diet that Homer Simpson would love has become increasingly popular.

 While the “Donut Diet” hasn’t won any waistline-slimming converts yet, the Paleo diet has.
 Also known as the “Paleolithic” or “Caveman” diet, the Paleo diet consists of foods that many think didn’t exist before the advent of modern agriculture, which most historians say occurred around 10,000 years ago.